Kitchen Ready Betty

 🍶Storage

-Store in an airtight container and keep on your counter.
-Enjoy within 3-5 days.
+Store Creamy Marshmallow Fudge in an airtight container and refrigerate.
+Enjoy within 7 days.

 🍫Fudge Storing Tips